Social comparison theory: Competitiveness

 Because individuals are driven upwards in the case of abilities, social comparisons can drive competition among peers.
-In this regard, the psychological significance of a comparison depends on the social status of an individual, and the context in which their abilities are being evaluated.
+In this regard, a comparison's psychological significance depends on an individual's social status and the context in which their abilities are being evaluated.
+One interesting psychological phenomenon related to self-comparison is the concept of self-enhancement.
+This occurs when people, consciously or unconsciously, focus on the weaknesses or shortcomings of others as a means of boosting their self-esteem. by highlighting the flaws of others, people can create a comparative context where they perceive themselves in a more favorable light. this self-enhancement strategy is often driven by the fundamental human desire to maintain a positive self-image and preserve one's sense of worth.

 Social status

 Competitiveness resulting from social comparisons may be greater in relation to higher social status because individuals with more status have more to lose.
-In one study, students in a classroom were presented with a bonus point program where, based on chance, the grades for some students would increase and the grades for others would remain the same.
-Despite the fact that students could not lose by this program, higher-status individuals were more likely to object to the program, and more likely to report a perceived distributive injustice.
+In one study, students in a classroom were presented with a bonus point program where, based on chance, some students' grades would increase and others would remain the same.
+Although students could not lose by this program, higher-status individuals were more likely to object to the program and report a perceived distributive injustice.
 It was suggested that this was a cognitive manifestation of an aversion to downward mobility, which has more psychological significance when an individual has more status.

 Proximity to a standard

 When individuals are evaluated where meaningful standards exist, such as in an academic classroom where students are ranked, then competitiveness increases as proximity to a standard of performance increases.
 When the only meaningful standard is the top, then high-ranking individuals are most competitive with their peers, and individuals at low and intermediate ranks are equally competitive.
-However, when both high and low rankings hold significance, then individuals at high and low ranks are equally competitive, and are both more competitive than individuals at intermediate ranks.
+However, when both high and low rankings hold significance, then individuals at high and low ranks are equally competitive and are both more competitive than individuals at intermediate ranks.